Programming and Facilitators

 Please see below a selection of our current facilitators for 2018.

-James Schaberg James Schaberg has been sharing with the world his love for co-creative partner dance for over twelve years.
-He travels across North America participating in dance performances and facilitating social dance workshops.
-James is thrilled to be in his sixth year teaching at Dance Camp Northwest.
+James Schaberg James has been sharing his love for contact improvisation and co-creative partner dance with the world for thirteen years.
+Having studied at Northwestern Michigan College and at various dance schools in the Pacific Northwest, he now travels across the world participating in dance performances and facilitating connection-based movement workshops at festivals and retreat centers.
+James is also a certified Kaleidoscope Community Yoga instructor.
+He is thrilled to be in his sixth year teaching at Dance Camp Northwest.

 Joanna Cashman Joanna’s friends call her “Our Lady of Perpetual Motion” because of her enthusiastic promotion of mindful dance-movement practices for holistic health.
 An elder teacher of the dancing path she has facilitated conscious dance events, across the country, for over 30 years.
 Her passionate commitment to investigating dance-movement studies led her to a Master of Fine Arts degree in Dance from Arizona State University and certifications in Dancing Mindfulness and the Bill Evans Method: a Laban-Bartenieff approach to dance.
 Her cherished teachers include Anna Halprin, Barbara Mettler, Bonnie Bainbridge Cohen, Nancy Stark-Smith, Jaimie Marich and many others.
 You Tube “Joanna Cashman Dance” Visit JoannaCashman.com